ArttuHer/three-incremental-types/README.md

 Before moving on, let's briefly discuss about the ETL process to get a better understanding of the end to end process.
 ETL stands for **Extract**, **Transform** and **Load**.

 **Extract** \
-During the extract step, data is ingested from the source and stored into a landing database.
-In the landing stage, data is in a raw format and usually not consumed by end-users.
+During the extract step, data is ingested from the source system and stored in a raw format.
+A common practice is to add metadata, such as loaded timestamps and other useful information.
+Data is not usually consumed by end-users at this stage.

 **Transform** \
 In the transformation step, some changes are made to the data.
-Such changes could be, for example, droping PII data, renaming columns or even making aggregations.
+Such changes could be, for example, droping personal information and renaming columns.

 **Load** \
 The data is loaded to a location where end-users can consume the data.